webpack/changelog-v5/README.md

 Here are a few things that were removed but did not have deprecation warnings in v4:

-- IgnorePlugin and BannerPlugin must now be passed only one argument that can be object, string or function.
+- IgnorePlugin and BannerPlugin must now be passed only one argument that can be an object, string or function.

 ## Deprecation codes